nikola-m/freeCappuccino/README.md

-# caffa3d-uns
+# freeCappuccino
-A three-dimensional unstructured finite volume code for Computational Fluid Dynamics.
+freeCappuccino is a three-dimensional fully unstructured finite volume code for Computational Fluid Dynamics which comes in serial and parallel version.
+Moreover, freeCappuccino is a fortran library for manipulation of discrete tensor fields, defined over polyhedral meshes. freeCappuccino is free both as a free coffee and as a free speech.

              MM          MMM
             NMN.
 MM